 The calculation consists of two stages.
-First, Splio removes all duplicated entries from the populations (using the unique identifier for contacts in your universe) to make sure, that each contact is only targeted once.
+First, Splio removes all duplicated entries from the populations (using the email for contacts in your universe) to make sure, that each contact is only targeted once.
 Then, Splio applies all blacklists to the population to improve deliverability and reputation.

 Automatic and trigger campaigns

 In the case of automatic and trigger campaigns (both recurrent and real-time trigger campaigns), only the contacts that enter the filter after its creation will be used to send the campaign.
 This is very important because the contacts matching the filter conditions when the filter is created will never be used, only those which fall into the filter later.